mc-wusel/mc-wusel/README.md

 --->

 # Hi there 👋
-- 🔭 I’m currently primarily engaged in Microsoft AL and PowerShell in my professional career.
+- 🔭 I’m currently primarily engaged in Microsoft AL, C# and PowerShell in my professional career.
 - 📕 I’m currently with AL, Powershell, Python
 - ⬇️ Look what I'm dealing with on the side